Buddhisagar: Early life

-Buddhisagar was born on 2 June 1981 in Kailali district of Nepal.
+Buddhisagar was born on 2 June 1981 in the Kailali district of Nepal.
 Later his family moved to Katase Bazzar and finally Kalikot district.
 His debut and most popular novel Karnali Blues is also set in these locations.
 He was passionate about writing from an early age.
 From a very early age, his poems were played on radios.
-He moved for Kathmandu after passing his School Level.
+He moved to Kathmandu after passing his School Level.

 Literary career

-On moving to Kathmandu, he studied journalism at RR Campus.
+On moving to Kathmandu, he studied journalism at the RR Campus.
 He was a journalist of Naya Patrika and Nagarik News before he set his career as a full-time writer.

 Buddhisagar published his first novel, Karnali Blues, in the Autumn of 2010, and it has since been warmly received and widely praised.
 It is written in Nepali but several of its characters speak in Tharu and the Jumli dialect of Nepali.
 The novel is set in recent times and centres upon the central character's relationship with his father, who lies dying in a hospital bed.

 He published his second novel, Phirphire in 2016.